4 types of dashboards: Operational, analytical, strategic & tactical

 Use a line chart to:

-- Understand trends, patterns, and changes in your data
+Understand trends, patterns, and changes in your data over time

 Don't use a line chart to:

-Get an in-depth view of data; line charts are best for general trends
+- Get an in-depth view of individual data points, since line charts are best for general trends

 Best practices for line chart visualizations